michalmytych/gymmy-api/.docker/docs/setup-docker.md

 MariaDB [(none)]> create database gymmy_dev;
 Query OK, 1 row affected (0.002 sec)
 ```
-No, when database is created, you can leave mariadb container shell.
+Now, when database is created, you can leave mariadb container shell.
 Head to projects root directory, and there, copy contents of `.env.example` file to new one, and call it `.env`.
 Next, update database related values:
 ```bash